Frequently Asked Questions

 GEN 00002

-Question: Are the tranches being procured by planning year or by each 12, 24, and 36-month term?
+Question: Are the tranches being procured by planning year or by each 12 and 24 month term?

 Answer: Tranches are being procured for each product in the auction.
 Each product in the auction has its own tranche target and delivery period.
-For example, there is a tranche target for the 12-month product, a tranche target for the 24-month product, and a tranche target for the 36-month product.
+For example, there is a tranche target for the 12-month product and a tranche target for the 24-month product.
 However, all products may or may not be offered in any individual auction.

 GEN 00003